Flag Bet Explained

 Flag Betting Explained

-Up-and-down bets are a bit more complicated than all 3 other selections in a flag bet.
+The up-and-down option is a bit more complicated than the other 3 elements of the flag bet.
 It involves wagering on 2 choices from different events.
-However, the second selection depends on the first winning; hence it is also called the conditional bet.
-For example, say both selections are A and B; an up-and-down bet begins with placing wagers on A. If this bet wins, you’ll keep the return and wager your original stake on selection B. It is the first part of an up-and-down bet.
+However, the second selection depends on the first winning; hence, it is also called the conditional bet.
+In an example with A and B selection, an up-and-down bet begins with making a prediction for A selection.
+If it turns out to be correct, you pocket the profit while your original stake is wagered on selection B.

 The second part works in reverse.
-You place another original stake on selection B, and if it wins, you keep your returns and wager the original stake on selection A again.
-If all your selections win, an up-and-down bet yields a return double the amount you’ll get if you place 2 double bets separately.
+You place another original bet on selection B, and if it wins, you keep the return and bet the original stake on selection A. If all your predictions come through, an up-and-down yields a return double the amount you’ll get if you placed 2 doubles separately.

-Ultimately, a flag bet involves all these 23 wagers spread across 4 selections from 4 events.
-The point of this real money betting is that you can get a payout even if all choices do not win.
+To sum up, a flag bet involves 4 selections from 4 events combined into 23 separate wagers spread with identical stakes.
+The point of this real money betting is that you can get a payout even if you don’t get all the selections right.
 You need at least one selection to win to trigger a payout.
-However, it would help if you profited from the bet.

 Example of Flag Betting